Grandma’s Old Fashioned Molasses Cookies

-Grandma’s old-fashioned molasses cookies with sugar-coated, crinkly outsides and soft, chewy insides.
-These cookies are perfect for cookie exchanges and holidays.
+Grandma’s sugar-coated, crinkly molasses cookies with soft, chewy insides.
+Perfect for cookie exchanges and holiday treat trays.

 If you’re looking for a classic, old-fashioned cookie recipe, look no further than our Grandma Opal’s molasses cookies.
 These cookies are made with just a few simple ingredients, and they’re so delicious that you’ll want to save this recipe to make them again and again.